 You should ask the person or organisation you wish to appoint whether they are agreeable to accepting your pets when your die.

 When you make a Will, you know your affairs will be dealt with after you die.
-But what happens before then if you suddenly become unable to make decisions for yourself?
-Having a lasting power of attorney (LPA) will protect you and make everything much simpler for your family and loved ones.
+But what if something happens to you before then?
+What happens if you suddenly become unable to make decisions for yourself?
+Having a Lasting Power of Attorney (LPA) will protect you and make everything much simpler for your family and loved ones.

 If you make an LPA for property and financial affairs and register it with the Office of the Public Guardian, your attorney can help you if you ask them to.
 They cannot act without your permission — but if things become overwhelming, you can ask for help from someone you trust, and who has authority to act for you.
 Your attorney would only be able to make decisions for you if you lose the ability to make decisions for yourself.